 Avoiding Accidents With Motorcycles

-It seems like we’re always hearing about someone being severely injured or killed due to a motorcycle crash.
+Every day people are injured in a motorcycle accident.
 In fact, the number of motorcycle fatalities has been on the rise since the late 1990s as more and more people are choosing this mode of transportation.
 Approximately 5,000 motorcyclist deaths were reported in 2017 alone, which is more than twice the number that was reported just 20 years ago.